influxdata/influxdb-client-js/README.md

 ## Installation

-To use Write and Query API in your project:
+To use write or query InfluxDB in your project:

 ```
 $npm install --save @bonitoo-io/influxdb-client